simon0302010/Solvy/README.md

 ## 🛠 Requirements

+- Linux (requirements require modifications to work with other systems)
 - Python 3.11
-- An NVIDIA GPU (for local AI inference)
+- An NVIDIA GPU (for local AI inference) (optional)

 ---